 I love setting new goals, figuring out what habits I’m going to tweak, and deciding how I want to spend the next 12 months.

-And, of course, I love an inspirational book or two to help me really start the year off on the right food.
+And, of course, I love an inspirational book or two to get that motivation going and really start the year off on the right food.

 No matter what your goals for the new year are, there’s a book to help you out.
-These 14 titles cover a wide range of common New Year’s resolutions, everything from improving your relationships to saving money to becoming more anti-racist.
+These 18 titles cover a wide range of common New Year’s resolutions and topics, everything from improving your relationships to managing your money to becoming more anti-racist.

 Better Than Before by Gretchen Rubin

 I kind of think I need to read this book about habits every single January.
 I love how practical it is and especially how she helps you identify what kinds of strategies will work for YOU as you set goals and develop new habits.
 Plus, I find her writing so delightful and interesting.
-I love all her books, but this is definitely my favorite.
+I love all her books, including The Happiness Project, but this one is definitely my favorite.
 (Full review here)

 Stamped: Racism, Antiracism, and You by Jason Reynolds and Ibram X. Kendi